ScorpiusDraconis83/inlets-operator/chart/inlets-operator/README.md

 # inlets-operator chart

-The easiest way to install the inlets-operator is with [arkade](https://get-arkade.dev), an open-source Kubernetes marketplace.
+The easiest way to install the inlets-operator is with [arkade](https://arkade.dev), an open-source Kubernetes marketplace, however if you'd like to use Helm, read on for examples you can adapt.

 See [inlets-operator reference documentation](https://docs.inlets.dev/#/tools/inlets-operator?id=inlets-operator-reference-documentation)

-If you would like to use Helm instead, read on.

 ## Pre-reqs